Skip to content

 Learn about purchase events and properties, their usage, segmentation, where to view relevant analytics, and more.

 Purchase events are purchase actions taken by your users.
-These events are used to record in-app purchases and establish the Lifetime Value (LTV) for each individual user profile.
+These events are used to record in-app purchases and establish the Lifetime Value (LTV) for each user profile.
 These purchase events must be set up by your team.
-Logging purchase events gives you the option to add properties like quantity and type, helping you further target your users based on these properties.
+Logging purchase events allows you to add properties like quantity and type, helping you further target your users based on these properties.

 Logging purchase events